Jammicus/Miscellaneous/Book_Summaries/Javascript& JQuery-Jon Duckett.md

 #### First and Last Child

 If there is a element that has siblings from the same parent, you can use ` element.firstChild` and `element.lastChild` to get these.

 For example, if we have 4 `li` elements, this would not be suitable to get the third `li` element.

 -------

-#### How To Get/Update Element Conent
+#### How To Get/Update Element Content

-* Navigage to the text node
+* Navigate to the text node
 	* This works best when the element contains only text.
 * Work with the containing element
 	* Allows you to access its text nodes and child elements.
 * You will often be working with the property ` nodeValue`

 ---------
-#### Acessing & Updating a text node with nodevalue
+#### Accessing & Updating a text node with nodeValue

 ` document.getElementById('one').firstChild.nextSibling.nodeValue;
 `

 * In order to use nodeValue, you must be on a text node, not the element that contains the text.